 When a sound source or the listener moves about in space the distance between them changes.
 This change of relative distance produces Doppler effects and modifications of the volume because of distance-related damping.
 The Doppler effect refers to the change of the wave frequency due to a change of distance.
 If the distance between the source and the listener decreases, each sound wave takes less time to reach the listener.
 Hence, the sound waves are condensed, which results in an increase of frequency and the perception of a higher pitch.
 Conversely, if the distance increases, the sound waves are more spread out, the frequency is lowered, and a lower pitch is perceived.
-The distance-related damping of sound levels has two causes: the overall sound volume drops with the increase of the distance between the sound source and the listener, and there is an additional attenuation of high frequencies due to the energy loss of sound as it propagates through air.
+The distance-related damping of sound levels has two causes: the overall sound volume drops with the increase of the distance between the sound source and the listener, and there an additional attenuation of high is frequencies due to the energy loss of sound as it propagates through air.

 We aimed to create a strong, yet only metaphorical analogy to these acoustic phenomena associated with the moving sound sources.
 We used delay lines whose variable delay times lead to shifts of the perceived pitch (the Doppler effect).
 We used low pass filters whose variable cutoff frequency recreates the effect of air absorption.
 However, we did not intend to establish authenticity by building a proper physical model.
-All these devices were applied freely as individual sound design components and scaled according to aesthetic considerations.
+All these devices were applied freely as individual sound design scaled components and according to aesthetic considerations.
+The Track Log dataset was searched for the maximum deviation of the recorded waypoint from the actual geospatial location of the GPS receiver.
+This maximum distance defined a square with the actual geospatial location of the GPS receiver as its center.
+Four virtual sound sources were placed in each corner of this square, and the waypoint position data was used to control the movement of a virtual microphone (Figure 6).